kulics/koral/book-en/package-type.md

 The following are compatibility features, if not necessary, it is not recommended.

 ### Inheritance
-If we want to define a new package and fully inherit all the properties of a package, we can use the inheritance syntax, append `{id} {}` to the definition.
+If we want to define a new package and fully inherit all the properties of a package, we can use the inheritance syntax, append `...id {}` to the definition.
 If you want to override the properties of the original package, rewrite it in `{}`.

 E.g:
 ```
 chineseStudent -> {
     Kungfu := False
-} {student} {   # inhert student
+} ...student {   # inhert student
     # override
     GetGirlFriend() -> (name: Str) {
         <- ("none")